swan-but-not-a-swan/Ms-teams-bot-prototype/Documentation.md

 -Create Meeting -> Create Meeting form will show in order to create a meeting (For teachers who teaches multiples classes in a multiple grades and batches)

--Create Excel [On/Off] -> Tells the program whether to automatically send the period date after meeting to excel or not (Administrator)
+-Create Excel [on/off] -> Tells the program whether to automatically send the period date after meeting to excel or not (Educator)

 -Create Excel [PeriodId] -> Puts the cached meeting information into excel file.
 (All 3 Roles)

--Create Feedback -> A feedback website will show in order to report bugs or give feedbacks to the developer
+-Create Feedback -> A feedback website will show in order to report bugs or give feedbacks to the developer.
+(All 3 Roles)

 -Get or -g